Nafees10/qscript/docs/functions.md

 ## Functions:
 ### return
 Returns a value from a function, and exits execution of that function.
-If used in `void functions`, will either just exit execution, or not compile.
+If used in `void functions`, will just exit execution.
 **Arguments:**
 1. The data to return.
 Data Type: same as the function return type.

 **Returns:**
 nothing.
 Data Type: _void_
 **Usage:**
 ```
 # function to get sum of 2 ints